Roundup: Eastside stays perfect with win over Central

-COEBURN — Eastside's boys basketball team outscored Wise Central by 17 points in the final quarter to win 53-37 and stay perfect in the early season.
+COEBURN — Eastside's boys basketball team outscored Wise Central by 17 points in the final quarter to win 53-37 and stay unbeaten in the early season.

 Eli McCoy led the Spartans (5-0) with 21 points and nine rebounds.
 Ean Bright scored eight points, while Shawn Mullins had four assists and five steals.
 Jordan Gray finished with four assists and three steals, and Cole Mullins had three blocks.